TPT Filer - Please Submit Your Return - February 2023

 Paper returns must be received at ADOR by this date.

-Electronic return filed in AZTaxes before 5 p.m. on the last business day of the month will be received by the department on the last business day of the month.
+Electronic return filed in AZTaxes must be submitted before 5 p.m. on the last business day of the month to be timely.

 To be in compliance with state law, you must file a return by its due date, even if there is no tax due for the filing period.